aws-samples/amazon-managed-service-for-apache-flink-examples/python/GettingStarted/README.md

 * **Local development**: uses the local file [application_properties.json](./application_properties.json)
 * **On Amazon Managed Service for Apache Fink**: define Runtime Properties, using Group ID and property names based on the content of [application_properties.json](./application_properties.json)

-For this application, the configuration properties to specify are
+For this application, the configuration properties to specify are:

 | Group ID        | Key           | Value                                | Notes                         |